maiPhuongLam/SHUB/task1/README.md

 # SHUB JSC TASK1

 This is a backend server built with ExpressJS using TypeScript.
-It provides a set of CRUD interfaces to allow users to interact with the service

 ## Installation